It’s Not About The Thinking

 #edtech.
 Content-based academic standards.
 PLCs.
+Video streaming.
 Use of data.
 Mandates to be research-based in our behavior.
-Mobile learning.
+Remote teaching.
 Differentiation.
 Social media in the classroom.

 By internalizing them, we smooth their rough edges for easier consumption.
 Who wants to feel like they have an incomplete understanding of something?
 At this point, though, the idea has lost its original shape.
 It’s misshapen–the same difference between a real dog and one a clown twists up in brown and white balloons.

-For example, I love the idea of mobile learning, so I attach positive feelings to it that can lead me to cognitive distortions downstream, where I oversimplify its function, or catastrophize our continued misunderstanding of its potential in education.
-I champion it, but the “it” (mobile learning, in this case) is merely an idea.
+For example, I love the idea of personalized learning, so I attach positive feelings to it that can lead me to cognitive distortions downstream, where I oversimplify its function or catastrophize our continued misunderstanding of its potential in education.
+I champion it, but the ‘it’ (personalized learning, in this case) is merely an idea.
 The it + context is different.
 This is chemistry.

 Think of it as pattern: Idea–>Integration–>Effect.